isomerpages/mse-zerowaste/_zero-waste/2_Zero_Waste_Masterplan.md

 From 2021, developers of new developments which are expected to be large food waste generators will be required to allocate and set aside space for on-site food waste treatment in their design plans.
 They will also be required to implement on-site food waste treatment from 2024.

 We will continue to fine-tune the details and implement the above measures through the Resource Sustainability Bill, which will be introduced later this year.

-The new regulations will send an economic signal to producers to take into account environmental externalities and facilitate resource recovery.
-It will also incentivise them to design products to last longer, improve recyclability, and reduce packaging.
-We will work closely with the economic agencies and businesses to reap economic opportunities in these industries, and create good jobs for Singaporeans.